 iTunes Overcast Spotify Stitcher

 Ben: Welcome back to Google Update Week on the Voices of Search podcast.
 I’m your host, Benjamin Shapiro and every day this week we’ve been covering what you need to know about the latest changes in Google’s algorithm.
 But before we get started, I want to remind you that this podcast is brought to you by the marketing team at Searchmetrics.
 We’re a team of SEO’s, content marketers and data scientists that help enterprises scale businesses, monitor their online presence and make data-driven decisions, using a mix of software and our expertise.

-Ben: To support you, our loyal podcast listeners, we’re offering a complimentary digital diagnostic.
+Ben: To support you, our loyal podcast listeners, we’re offering a complimentary consultation.
 A member of our digital services group will advise you on how you can optimize your content, understand what topics you need to covered next and how to ensure that your writers produce effective post.
-To schedule your free content diagnostics, go to Searchmetrics.com/diagnostic.
+To schedule your free consultation, go to Searchmetrics.com/request-free-consultation.

 Ben: Okay, joining us again today for Google Update Week is Jordan Koene, who is the lead SEO strategist and CEO of Searchmetrics, Inc. So far this week, we’ve covered a wide variety of changes related to Google’s most recent update and the big Google Hangout with John Mueller.
 Today, we’re going to focus our attention on how you can be prepared for the next Google update.
 Here’s the last installment of Google Update Week with Jordan Koene, CEO of Searchmetrics, Inc. Jordan, welcome to the last episode of Google Update Week on the Voices of Search podcast.

 Jordan: Almost there, Ben, I can see the finish line.